Rigidity of 2-step Carnot groups: Pseudo -type and pseudo -type algebras

 \end{definition}

 Note that this definition extends the notion of a $J$-type algebra in~\cite[Section~6]{OW}.
-It is relevant to note that we consider the operators $J_{z_i}$ as complex structures for some indices $i=1,\ldots,k$, but we also allow involutions for the rest of them.
+It is relevant to note that we consider the operators $J_{z_i}$ as complex structures for some indices $i=1,\ldots,m$, but we also allow involutions for the rest of them.
 Moreover, the identities~\eqref{eq:J2Cliff} are not necessarily related to the Clifford condition $J_{z_i}^2=-\langle z_i,z_i\rangle_{\n_{-2}}{\rm Id}_{\n_{-1}}$ defined on the chosen basis for $\n_{-2}$, as it has been used in~\cite{OW} in the presence of a positive definite scalar product.
-A particular case of these pseudo $J$-type algebras are the pseudo $H$-type algebras introduced in~\cite{Ci,GKM}.
+A particular case of these pseudo $J$-type algebras are the pseudo $H$-type algebras.

-\begin{definition} A real $M$-type algebra $(\n,\la.\,,.\ra)$ is said to be of pseudo $H$-type if the $J$-maps satisfy the Clifford relations
+\begin{definition} A real $M$-type algebra $(\n,\langle\cdot,\cdot\rangle)$ is said to be of pseudo $H$-type if the $J$-maps satisfy the Clifford relations

-for a basis $\{z_1,\ldots,z_k\}$ of $\n_{-2}$ (that can be chosen orthonormal). \end{definition}
+for a basis $\{z_1,\ldots,z_m\}$ of $\n_{-2}$ (that can be chosen orthonormal). \end{definition}

-Note that equation~\eqref{eq:anticom} implies that the $J$-map can be extended to a representation of the Clifford algebra ${\rm Cl}(\n_{-2}, \la.\,,.\ra_{\n_{-2}})$ on the space $\n_{-1}$.
+Note that equation~\eqref{eq:anticom} implies that the $J$-map can be extended to a representation of the Clifford algebra ${\rm Cl}(\n_{-2}, \langle\cdot,\cdot\rangle_{\n_{-2}})$ on the space $\n_{-1}$.
 Condition~\eqref{eq:anticom} implies condition~\eqref{eq:J2Cliff} for a special choice of signs, but not conversely.
-Pseudo $J$-type and pseudo $H$-type algebras originated from the papers~\cite{Ka1,Met} in which $H$-type algebras were defined as generalizations of the Heisenberg algebra endowed with a positive definite scalar product.
+The classical $J$-type and $H$-type algebras originated from the papers~\cite{Ka1,Met} in which $H$-type algebras were defined as generalizations of the Heisenberg algebra endowed with a positive definite scalar product.
+Their pseudo-analogs were introduced in~\cite{Ci,GKM}.

 The construction of pseudo $H$-type Lie algebras is delicate, so we postpone its precise description to Section~\ref{sec:J2Htype}.
 Nevertheless, let us describe them briefly here.
-We denote by $\mathbb R^{r,s}$ the vector space $\mathbb R^{r+s}$ whose symmetric bilinear form is obtained from the quadratic form
+We denote by $\mathbb R^{r,s}$ the vector space $\mathbb R^{r+s}$ equipped with the metric

-by polarization.
-The pseudo $H$-type Lie algebra $\n^{r,s}(V)$ is a real graded 2-step nilpotent Lie algebra structure on the space ${\mathbb R}^{r,s}\oplus V$, where $V$ is an admissible ${\rm Cl}({\mathbb R}^{r,s})$-module.
+The pseudo $H$-type Lie algebra $\n^{r,s}(V)$ is a real graded 2-step nilpotent Lie algebra structure on the space ${\mathbb R}^{r,s}\oplus V$, where $V$ is an admissible ${\rm Cl}({\mathbb R}^{r,s})$-module (more details in Section \ref{sec:J2Htype}).
 If the Clifford module $V$ is irrelevant to the statement we will denote by $\n^{r,s}$ the class of all pseudo $H$-type algebras with the same center.
 Equivalent definitions of pseudo $H$-type algebras can be found in~\cite{Ci,GKM,Ka1}.

 The $H$-type algebras are a special case of a wider class of algebras satisfying the hypothesis ($H$\,), introduced in~\cite{Met}, which states that $\omega_\alpha(x,y)=\alpha([x,y])$ is a non-degenerate 2-form on $\n_{-1}$ for any non-zero $\alpha\in\n_{-2}^*$.
 In~\cite{E,E1,LT,MS} the authors established the following equivalent definitions.